ChrisMavrommatis/ocmp/README.md

 ### Prerequisites

-To set the project localy you need to have [nodejs](https://nodejs.org/en/download/) installed on your system.
+To set the project locally you need to have [nodejs](https://nodejs.org/en/download/) installed on your system.

 Then you need to have [gulp](https://gulpjs.com/docs/en/getting-started/quick-start/) installed.

-Theese two are used for tooling and building the source files for OCMP.
+These two are used for tooling and building the source files for OCMP.

 If you need to run or build the docs locally then you need to install [jekyll](https://jekyllrb.com/docs/).
 Jekyll does rely on ruby but jekyll's documentation covers its own dependencies.